-Crunches (and variations of crunches) have long been the most popular tool in the ab-strengthening kit, but that’s about to change.
+Crunches (and variations of crunches) were long the most popular tool in the ab-strengthening kit, but that has changed.

-At gyms and fitness studios around the city, trainers are replacing them with other creative core-training moves.
-“Planks are the new crunches,” one trainer told us recently.
+At gyms and fitness studios around the city, trainers have replaced them with other creative core-training moves.
+“Planks are the new crunches,” one trainer told us.

 That’s a great thing, says Brynn Jinnett, founder of the Refine Method.
 While the moves were supposed to be a safer replacement for the now shunned sit-up, crunches may actually be damaging your body, she says.

 And that’s not all she has to say about why crunches aren’t the best way to tone your abs.
 Keep reading for more of her intel.

 Why crunches may actually be bad for you

 “You sit all day at your desk, hunched over with rounded shoulders—and then crunches put you into the exact same position and reinforce it,” says Jinnett.
 That rounded posture can cause all kinds of problems, putting other areas out of alignment.